jsiek/arete/README.md

 1. Schedule each argument `expression`.

-2. Compute the result value according to `eval_prim` in [primitive_operations.py](primitive_operations.py).
+2. Compute the result value according to the function `eval_prim` in [primitive_operations.py](primitive_operations.py).

 3. If the current runner's context is address context, allocate the